3 Things You Can Do Right Now to Improve Your Internal Customer Service

 2. Don’t be too quick to judge

-Emotional exhaustion is a real thing, and over the last year it has impacted everyone to some extent.
+Emotional exhaustion is a real thing, and continues to impact us all do some degree.
 This includes your coworkers — and quite possibly you.
-(To get an idea of how much it has affected you, check out this free assessment).
-Some of the common symptoms are a decline in energy and the ability to focus, learn and adapt; feelings of detachment; and decreased work satisfaction.
+Some of the common symptoms are a decline in energy, empathy and the ability to focus, learn and adapt; feelings of detachment; and decreased work satisfaction.

 The reality is that very few people are at the top of their games right now, so be willing to give them the benefit of the doubt (and recognize that reduced patience and empathy on your part are two other symptoms of emotional exhaustion).